cialoo/Juice-Shop-Walkthrough/README.md

 The website properly sanitizies review content in the standard review display.
 This preventing XSS in the primary rendernig context.

 The "Request Data Export" functionality renders stored review content unsafely, introducing a Stored XSS vulnerability in a secondary rendering context.

+**Goal:** Execute a stored XSS in the "username" field.

+**1.** Injection "<script>alert(‘XSS’);</script>" into the field.
+- result - partial failure / Self-DoS.
+- observation - "User Profile" side uses a "blacklist" approach to security.
+It identifies the "<script>" tag and strips it out entirely instead of encoding it.

+**2.** Secondary context testing injection.
+- result - data integrity corruption.
+- observation - the data export funcionality fails to generate.
+The "username" field is a stored as a broken "lert('XSS');".

+**Conclusions**
+"Username" fields implement input filtering via blacklisting rather than output encoding.
+This is an insecure as it can often be bypassed by alternative payloads.
+The sanitization logic causes Self-DoS by stripping tags, the application corrupts the user's data, breaking the "User Profile" UI and the "Request Data Export" feature.

 ##